-- 1. This case concerns the termination of the employment contract of [REDACTED] ("the Appellant"), a citizen of the United Kingdom ("UK"), with the Kosovo Specialist Chambers ("KSC"), which was subsequently rescinded.
+- 1. This case concerns the termination of the employment contract of [REDACTED] ("the Appellant"), a citizen of the United Kingdom ("UK"), with the Specialist Prosecutor's Office ("SPO"), which was subsequently rescinded.
 The decision to terminate the Appellant's employment contract was taken in context with the decision by the government of the UK to invoke Article 50 of the Treaty of the European Union for withdrawal from the European Union ("EU"). - 2.
-The Appellant [REDACTED] had an employment contract until 14 June 2019.
-On 19 February 2019, the Registrar terminated the Appellant's employment with the KSC, effective 30 March 2019, and notified the Appellant accordingly.
-The Termination Decision-which was based on Rule 67(a)(4) and (7) of the Staff Rules of the Specialist Chambers and Specialist Prosecutor's Office ("Staff Rules"), the Appellant's contract and the job description-stated, inter alia, that in the absence of a withdrawal agreement between the EU and the UK, there was no legal basis for continuation of secondments or employment of UK nationals at the KSC as of 29 March 2019. - 3.
-On 1 March 2019, the Appellant requested the Registrar to review the Termination Decision, pursuant to Rule 84(a) of the Staff Rules. - 4.
+The Appellant [REDACTED] had an employment contract until 14 June 2019.1 [REDACTED].2 On 19 February 2019, the Registrar terminated the Appellant's employment with the SPO, effective 30 March 2019, and notified the Appellant accordingly.3 The Termination Decision-which was based on Rule 67(a)(4) and (7) of the Staff Rules of the Specialist Chambers and Specialist Prosecutor's Office ("Staff Rules"), the Appellant's contract and the job description-stated, inter alia, that in the absence of a withdrawal agreement between the EU and the UK, there was no legal basis for continuation of secondments or employment of UK nationals at the SPO and KSC as of 29 March 2019.4 - 3.
+On 18 March 2019, the Appellant requested the Registrar to review the Termination Decision, pursuant to Rule 84(a) of the Staff Rules.5 - 4.
 On 27 March 2019, the Registrar rescinded the termination of the Applicant's employment contract, on the basis that the European Council agreed to an extension